From Symmetry to Geometry: Tractable Nonconvex Problems: Introduction

 \subsection{A Taxonomy of Symmetric Nonconvex Problems}

 In this paper, we identify two families of symmetric nonconvex problems, which exhibit similar geometric characteristics.
-The first family of problems exhibit {\em rotational symmetries}: the group $\bb G$ is $O(n)$ or $SO(n)$.
-The phase retrieval problem described above is a canonical example; {\bf Figure \ref{fig:rotational-symmetries}} illustrates this family.
-The second family of problems exhibit {\em discrete symmetries}: signed permutations $SP(n)$, signed shifts $\bb Z_n \times \{ \pm 1 \}$, or products of these.
+The first family of problems exhibit {\em rotational symmetries}: the group $\bb G$ is either an orthogonal group $O(n)$ or $SO(n)$.\footnote{Here, $SO(n)$ is a subgroup of $O(n)$, with determinant equalling to unity.} The phase retrieval problem described above is a canonical example; {\bf Figure \ref{fig:rotational-symmetries}} illustrates this family.
+The second family of problems exhibit {\em discrete symmetries}: signed permutations $\mathrm{SP}(n)$, signed shifts $\bb Z_n \times \{ \pm 1 \}$, or products of these.
 The dictionary learning problem discussed above is a canonical example; {\bf Figure \ref{fig:discrete-symmetries}} shows several others.